Applications are open for 2017!

 Can I request a larger space?

 Generally, we will not allot more than one space per vendor application.
 If this poses a problem, please contact us at the time of your application so that we can base our number of acceptances on the space we have available.
-If we do allow you the use of an extra space, an additional booth fee will be payable upon acceptance.
+If we are able to offeryou the use of extra space, an additional booth fee will be payable upon acceptance.

 Can I share a vendor space with a friend?